Anuradhapura The Ancient Cities, Sri Lanka Travel Guide

 Anuradhapura's flat terrain and natural surroundings make it suitable for gentle outdoor activities.

 This is the most popular activity.
 Rent a bicycle and spend a full day exploring the vast ancient city complex at your own pace.
-The wide, relatively quiet paths between the ruins result in an enjoyable ride.
+The wide, relatively quiet paths among the ruins result in an enjoyable ride.

 A Comfortable bike seat cover can enhance comfort for long rides.